vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 d\.
 That is to say, the o from as is treated as an original e is treated in same situation: see 132–3.

-Examples are: bṛhadaçva uvāca, āditya iva, námaükti, vásyaïṣṭi.
+Examples are: bṛhadaśva uvāca, āditya iva, námaükti, vásyaïṣṭi.

 176\.
 Exceptions to the rules as to final as are:

 a\.
-The nominative masculine pronouns sás and eṣás and (Vedic) syás (495 a, 499 a, b) lose their s before any consonant: thus, sa dadarça *he saw*, eṣa puruṣaḥ *this man*; but so ‘bravīt *he said*, puruṣaḥ eṣaḥ.
+The nominative masculine pronouns sás and eṣás and (Vedic) syás (495 a, 499 a, b) lose their s before any consonant: thus, sa dadarśa *he saw*, eṣa puruṣaḥ *this man*; but so ‘bravīt *he said*, puruṣaḥ eṣaḥ.

 b\.
 Instances are met with, both in the earlier and in the later